Charles A. Johnson (Oklahoma judge)

-Charles A. Johnson (born 1930/1931) is a former judge of the Oklahoma Court of Criminal Appeals, serving from 1989 to 2014.
+Charles A. Johnson (January 19, 1931 – August 25, 2023) is a former judge of the Oklahoma Court of Criminal Appeals, serving from 1989 to 2014.

 Education

-Johnson received his Bachelor of Arts from the University of Oklahoma and his Bachelor of Laws from the University of Oklahoma College of Law in 1955.
+Charles A. Johnson was born on January 19, 1931, in Kansas City, Missouri.
+He received his Bachelor of Arts from the University of Oklahoma and his Bachelor of Laws from the University of Oklahoma College of Law in 1955.

 Career

 He was active in the Reserve component of the U.S. Air Force, retiring as a Colonel, USAFR, having received the Distinguished Service Medal and the Legion of Merit.
 After being released from active duty in the United States Air Force, Johnson was a senior law partner with the law firm of Phipps, Johnson, Holmes & Hermanson.

 On October 31, 1989, he was appointed as a judge of the Oklahoma Court of Criminal Appeals by governor Henry Bellmon to fill the unexpired term of judge Hez J. Bussey, serving for District 2.
 He had served as the court's presiding judge three times.
 He retired from the bench on August 1, 2014, after serving for 25 years.